Flag

 Economy

 Poland's economy has outpaced the European Union average in recent years, bolstered by strong fundamentals and effective macroeconomic policies.
-However, in 2023, it faced stagnation due to inflation-induced declines in household spending and weaker external demand, impacting export-led sectors.
-Looking ahead, GDP growth is projected to rebound to 2.5-3.5 percent in 2024, driven by a recovery in household consumption and external demand, supported by factors such as falling inflation and increased public investment from EU funds.
+However, in 2023, the economy faced stagnation due to inflation-driven declines in household spending and external demand, impacting export-led sectors.
+Looking ahead, GDP growth is projected to rebound to 2.5-3.5 percent in 2024, supported by increased household consumption, a recovering external sector, and the anticipated release of EU funds.

 Buy Full Poland Report